Toiseo/ShotTracker/README.md

 **ShotTracker** is a Python server application for tracking air gun shots on a target using a USB webcam and printed markers.
 Tested on **Raspberry Pi 5** with a Logitech USB webcam.

----

-## 📸 Features

-- Detects and scores shots on a physical target using computer vision
-- Web-based interface for live control and results
-- Supports multiple players and shot history
-- Adjustable camera focus via the web UI

----

-## 🚀 Quick Start

 ### 1. Hardware Setup

-- **Camera:** USB webcam (tested with Logitech models)
+- **Camera:** USB webcam or Raspberry Pi Camera Module (tested with Logitech models)
-- **Target:** Print the markers from the `Markers` folder and attach them to the four corners of your target.
+- **Target:** Print the complete target image in the `markers` folder.
+Or follow the instructions in the same folder to create a custom target.
-  **Important:** Markers must be fully visible to the camera and oriented as shown in the sample image.
+  **Important:** Markers must be fully visible to the camera and oriented as shown in the example setup image.

 ### 2. Software Installation (Raspberry Pi 5)